 But perhaps that was simply his own mind parading in a circle.

-Too far gone was the situation for Odin Allfather.
-The man they called father was no longer present.
+Though, he feared too far gone was the situation for Odin Allfather.
+The man they called father—father for an age, brother no longer—was no longer present.
 Here be Grímr, Ginnarr, Hoarr, Hrafnáss, and possibly most condemning of all, Loki saw the form of Odin Viðurr.
 For this man had killed, had screamed and died and drank to know the many ways of doing so, and so much more, and lived on through it all.

 And how he did judge them then.

-He'd been so wary, for so long, of his brother's unfortunate mistakes.
+He'd been so wary, for so long, of his brother Thor’s unfortunate mistakes.
 Afraid of that inevitable time there would be no escape from Odin's wrath.
 Always, he'd been dragged down, pulled by the weight of that not-brotherhood.
 That ruse.
 Another lie among many he was made to keep, for his own pleasure, and the safety of others.
 Though he had never been in the same position as Thor, equal to everything that Odin was unleashing in reward and punishment alike.
 Alone, always alone.
+Kept separate and apart, an object for Odin’s undoing.
 Never had he been whipped beside Thor, words though the lash held.
 He'd been whipped, always, alone.

 Loki very nearly wished it were the true whip that was cutting them both so raw and bloody.

-"You've brought down the hatred of our kind by those who inhabit the mountainous caverns of the cold to a level deeper even than Hel itself.
+"You've brought down the hatred of our kind by those who inhabit the mountainous caverns of the cold, and further on to a level darker even than Hel itself.
 I wonder it has not breached mighty Yggdrasil's roots already."
 A moment of staring, in which Odin tightened strong fingers along the shaft of his spear, Gungnir.
 "A bird of prey is dead because of your deeds.
 And another lies in wait, watching Asgard like the towering spine he is."

-"Boy!" he roared, the room shaking.
+"Boy!"
+Odin roared, the room shaking.
 "You have brought down the songs of Winter on us all!"

-A nervous muttering broke out as Thor quieted, subdued, realizing his mistake too late.
+A nervous muttering broke out among those gathered in court as Thor quieted, subdued, realizing his mistake too late.
 Just as he had the others, as was his way with all things.
-One does not talk out of turn in court, and certainly not the King's own son, favored though he may be.
+One does not talk out of turn in court, and certainly not the king's own son, favored though he may be.

 Loki had known and understood this danger far longer than Thor had.
 Perhaps the Thunderer was finally realizing that a life, to Odin, was nothing grander than the smallest leaf under many others.
 Easily lost.
 Easily crushed.
 Easily forgotten.
-No matter it be his own son whose life was being considered.
-It was just another thread.
-Loki almost felt the way Thor's shoulders fell, cowed by his father's well known fury.
-Saw out the corner of his eye the way he bit his lip, nearly hidden by his hair even from Loki.
+No matter it be his own son whose life was being considered, for it was simply just another thread.
+Loki almost felt the way Thor's shoulders fell, cowed by his father's well-known fury.
+Saw out the corner of his eye the way Thor bit his lip, nearly hidden by his hair even from Loki.

 Several of the muttering attendee's voices rose and almost instinctually, Loki focused on listening to the voices wavering around him, their tones and lilts and ways of breathing.
 He heard their pleas, their fears, their hopes, their judgment.
 He'd had enough of that.
 Their easy way of condemning and hating had always been as easily thrown at him as was their blind trust of their Thunderer.